dendibakh/perf-book/chapters/9-Optimizing-Computations/9-3 Loop Optimizations.md

                                         }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Loop Unrolling.** An induction variable is a variable in a loop, whose value is a function of the loop iteration number.
+**Loop Unrolling**: an induction variable is a variable in a loop, whose value is a function of the loop iteration number.
 For example, `v = f(i)`, where `i` is an iteration number.
 Modifying the induction variable on each iteration can be unnecessary and expensive.
 Instead, we can unroll a loop and perform multiple iterations for each increment of the induction variable (see [@lst:Unrol]).

 Listing: Loop Unrolling